sfiggins/orm-sfiggins/oreilly-learning-extension/step1.md

-## O'Reilly Learning Extension

 Try out the O'Reilly Learning vscode extension in a sandbox.

 Open a file and type some code into the editor.
-For example you could type:

-Copy the following code to the editor:
+For example, you could copy the following code to the editor:

 <pre class="file" data-filename="hello.py" data-target="replace">
 #!/usr/bin/env python3